Rigid category

 In category theory, a branch of mathematics, a rigid category is a monoidal category where every object is rigid, that is, has a dual X* (the internal Hom [X, 1]) and a morphism 1 → X ⊗ X* satisfying natural conditions.
 The category is called right rigid or left rigid according to whether it has right duals or left duals.
-They were first defined (following Alexandre Grothendieck) by Neantro Saavedra Rivano in his thesis on Tannakian categories.
+They were first defined (following Alexander Grothendieck) by Neantro Saavedra Rivano in his thesis on Tannakian categories.

 Definition

 There are at least two equivalent definitions of a rigidity.